 Your company is suffering from cash-flow issues.
 You’ve tried to raise money in the form of bank loans, financing, even tried to attract investment or inject cash into the business yourself.
-However, depending on your circumstances, your business may not have been eligible for any of those options, you may have tried everything and are still finding your business is in difficulty, struggling to meet its day-to-day liabilities, and in its present format is not viable.
-This inevitably leaves you wondering – what can I do to write off company debts and start again?
+Depending on your circumstances, your business may not be eligible for any of those options.
+You may have tried everything and still find your business in financial difficulty, struggling to meet its day-to-day liabilities, and it may not be viable in its present format.
+This situation inevitably leaves you wondering – what can I do to write off company debts and start again?

 Consider your options to write off company debt